-We will monitor progress by assessing reports you submit and may conduct site visits or request records to confirm details of your reports if necessary.
+We will monitor progress by assessing reports you submit and may request records to confirm details of your reports if necessary.
 Occasionally we may need to re-examine claims, seek further information or request an independent audit of claims and payments.